 San Jose, California

 Love frontend development?
 Love open source?
 Love eBay?
-We think you’ll love eBayUI!
+We believe you’ll love eBayUI!

 eBayUI, as you may have guessed, is the official frontend platform team of eBay.
 The eBayUI team is responsible for a number of different tools that are used across hundreds of web applications at eBay — and many of these tools are open source, including including Marko, CoreUI, Skin and MIND Patterns.

-You’re knowledgeable of web development techniques like responsive design and progressive enhancement.
+- You’re knowledgeable of web development techniques like responsive design and progressive improvement.
 The components and tools we’re building are used across many different products in different browsers and on different devices.

 We use the following tools, so experience in these or similar tools is a plus.